stoeps13/connections-doc/source/admin/admin/t_admin_homepage_add_widgets.md

     Each widget instance has its own properties.
 For example, if you are using a widget that displays bookmarks for a specific tag, you can enable multiple instances of the widget so that you can follow different tags in each widget.

+    !!! note
-    **Note:** This setting is applicable only for iWidgets.
+    This setting is applicable only for iWidgets.
 Only one instance of an OpenSocial gadget can be loaded at a time.

 17. If there are specific HCL Connections applications that must be included in your deployment for the widget to function correctly, select the required applications in the **Prerequisites** area.

+    !!! note
-    **Note:** When an HCL Connections application is selected as a prerequisite but that application is not installed, the widget is not displayed on the Home page.
+    When an HCL Connections application is selected as a prerequisite but that application is not installed, the widget is not displayed on the Home page.
 For gadgets that declare dependencies this way, they act as though they are disabled for the purposes of whitelisting.

 18. Click **Save**.